mobidata-bw/postgis-gtfs-importer/README.md

 Keep in mind that `\` characters in `$GTFS_TO_SQL_ADDITIONAL_ARGS` will be interpreted because the variable is processed using Bash's `read` *without* the `-r` flag.
 For example, setting `GTFS_TO_SQL_ADDITIONAL_ARGS='--foo bar\ baz'` will pass *two* arguments `--foo` & `bar baz` to `gtfs-to-sql`.

-### writing a DSN file
+### writing an env file

-If you set `$PATH_TO_DSN_FILE` to a file path, the importer will also write a [PostgreSQL key/value connection string (DSN)](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING-KEYWORD-VALUE) to that path.
+If you set `$GTFS_IMPORTER_ENV_FILE` to a file path, the importer will also write an env file to that path, assigning the new import's schema name to `$GTFS_DB_SCHEMA`.
 Note that you must also provide `$POSTGREST_USER` & `$POSTGREST_PASSWORD` in this case.

-This feature is intended to be used with [PgBouncer](https://pgbouncer.org) for "dynamic" routing of PostgreSQL clients to the database containing the latest GTFS import.
+This feature allows PostgreSQL clients to always connect to the schema containing the latest GTFS import.

 ### Breaking Changes